nlesc-sherlock/emma/files/python/README.md

-# Python file location
+# Python modules location

-Location to store python modules specific to each user.
+Location to store Python modules specific to each user.